 Darryl Antcliff, Treasurer

 Mr. Antcliff has served as a school board member since 2013.

 Mrs. McGuire has served as a school board member since January 2015.

-Mr. Raymond was appointed by the Board in December, 2018.
+Mr. Moore was appointed by the Board in August 2021.

 Mr. Morton has served as a school board member since November 2020.